Österlen FF part 1 - squad talk with Stridsberg and Mårtensson

 - We had a fantastic end to the training season last year when we trained about a month after the series ended.
 The intensity, morale and will during these trainings were at a very high level.
 And now that we have started, there is not much rust to grind away.
 We notice that the group wants something, that something is going on.
 The whole feeling is extremely good, says Stridsberg.

 Three workouts per week are scheduled and during the first training of the year there will be a lot of games with ball.
 The thing about going down into the "mine" and running heavy weight training is not something that Österlen FF prioritizes.
-However, each player has an individual responsibility for his or her own physique. - We have players who are motivated and who work out at the gym themselves.
-They have good control over their own bodies.
+However, each player has an individual responsibility for his or her own physique. - We have players who are motivated and who train at the gym themselves.
+They have a good view of their own bodies.
 If we run strength training, it is football-related strength training.
-I think many players are too much in the gym compared to how much they train on football, says Jonas Stridsberg.
+I think that many players are too much in the gym compared to how much they train on the football field, says Jonas Stridsberg.

 What kind of game system that Österlen FF should launch we have to wait to see.
 Stridsberg is still aware of certain criteria that must be fulfilled in the game model.

 - We will try to own the game by being skilled with ball possession and in the transition to attack play, and when we should attack and not attack.
 That's what we're training the players for right now.
 When we have the ball it should lead to something that makes us knock out the opponent.
 We should not play around the ball unnecessarily.
 The purpose of the ball possession is to come to the attack and finish, says Jonas Stridsberg.

 In conclusion, what does today's workout look like? - We will warm up and then play.
 I will press to be early in the starting positions no matter where on the pitch we have the ball.
 Being able to turn the game early and be in the top position on the court is important so that the opponents have to work harder when attacking.
 We should not wait for players when we have the ball, concludes Jonas Stridsberg.